AndersDeath/holy-theory/content/all.md

 In summary, while REST APIs follow a fixed structure and can lead to over-fetching or under-fetching of data, GraphQL provides a more efficient and flexible approach by allowing clients to request only the specific data they need, leading to more efficient data retrieval and improved performance for applications.## security
 ### Main principles of security in ExpressJS server

+# Main principles of security in ExpressJS server

 ![Main principles of security in ExpressJS server](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/01-security-expressjs.png)